 When fishing creeks and streams I like to throw my small crankbaits with a spinning outfit.
 A small spinning reel with 6-8 pound test line works great.
 Another good line choice is 10 pound braid because with 4 pound test diameter and less memory you can cast your crankbait a mile.
 Braid also stands up well to all the trees and rocks where the smallmouth bass love to hang out.
 I like a six-foot rod, or even shorter when the creek or stream has a lot of trees along its bank.
 The shorter rod allows for precise placement of your bait underneath those trees and that is where the bass like to hang.

 Slip floats are great for fishing jigs over deep structure for smallmouth bass

 The fly is attached to the line beneath a float.
-The slip-bobber has become more popular in recent years and makes it easier to cast.
-The float-n-fly rig is usually used when the water is cold and the smallmouth bass are a little sluggish and deep.
+The slip-bobber has become more popular in recent years and makes it easier to cast to smallmouth bass.
+The float and fly rig is usually used when the water is cold and the smallmouth bass are a little sluggish and deep.
 The float should be between 9 to 12 feet above the fly and worked super slow.
 The hair on the fly will pulsate with very little current and pauses of 30 seconds or more are not uncommon.
 A quick twitch with the rod tip after the pause is all that is needed before another long pause.
-The strike often come just after the twitch but the pause is important to getting the smallmouth to commit to your presentation.
+Smallmouth bass will usually strike just after the twitch, but the pause is important to get the cold water smallmouth bass to commit to your presentation.

 The original floating rapala has brought many smallmouths to hand.